This report uncovers the tragic stories of boxers who died from ring-related injuries, highlighting the sport’s inherent risks.

 Tributes and Support for Ndembo’s Family

-In memory of Ndembo, the boxing league held a 10-bell salute and announced a matching donation of up to $25,000 to a GoFundMe campaign set up to support his bereaved family.
+In memory of Ndembo, the boxing league held a solemn 10-bell salute and pledged up to $25,000 in matching donations to a GoFundMe supporting his grieving family.

-Remembering Boxers Who Who Lost Their Lives in the Ring
+Remembering Boxers Who Lost Their Lives in the Ring

 Throughout the 20th and 21st centuries, the sport of boxing has witnessed the untimely and tragic deaths of many fighters, which have sparked significant changes in regulations to improve the safety of the sport.